amalbuquerque/elixir-keeb/README.md

 - Working like a standard keyboard, ie., a layout with a single layer;
 - Multiple layers (toggled or locked by a key press);
 - Fully programmable macros (run arbitrary code, besides sending keypresses);
+- Record macros on the fly (e.g. `record to X` and `replay X` keys);
 - Web dashboard (shows keys currently pressed + log messages).
     * Macros have an identifier, passed to the dashboard through the `Representation` module;

 ## TODO

-- Metrics for GPIO read latency + GPIO to keypress latency
-- Web dashboard highlights all keys that are pressed, not only the first one
+- Web dashboard highlights all keys that are pressed, not only the first one;
+- Metrics for GPIO read latency + GPIO to keypress latency;
+- Redefine layout without having to burn firmware again;
 - Bump Nerves versions;
+- Use Gitlab Actions for CI;
-- Tap to send a key press, keep pressed to activate a layer or send a modifier;
+- Tap to send a key press, keep pressed to activate a layer or send a modifier.
-- Record macros on the fly.

 ## Wishlist